Cultural Resources

 Documents of Interest

-On June 24, 2020, the FERC issued a final Programmatic Agreement (PA), signed by Consulting Parties, that outlines responsibilities, requirements and standards for the Alaska LNG Project relative to cultural resources.
+On June 24, 2020, FERC issued a final Programmatic Agreement (PA), signed by Consulting Parties, that outlines responsibilities, requirements, and standards for the Alaska LNG Project relative to cultural resources.
 The PA can be viewed here:

 Programmatic Agreement

-One of the requirements of the PA is for AGDC to develop a Cultural Resources Management Plan (CRMP) to support and guide compliance with the stipulations of the PA.
-The CRMP was provided in initial draft form August 17, 2020, and subsequent drafts were provided for comment on February 10, 2021 and May 27, 2021.
-Comments received through June 30, 2021 were addressed in the approved version posted here (minus appendices):
+One of the requirements of the PA was development of a Cultural Resources Management Plan (CRMP) to support and guide compliance with the stipulations of the PA.
+The CRMP was provided in initial draft form on August 17, 2020, and subsequent drafts were provided for comment on February 10, 2021, and May 27, 2021.
+Comments received through June 30, 2021, were addressed in the approved version posted here (minus appendices):

 Cultural Resources Management Plan

-PLEASE TELL US IF YOU ARE INTERESTED IN PARTICIPATING IN CONSULTATION REGARDING CULTURAL RESOURCES IN YOUR AREA, OR ACCESSING THE APPENDICES OF THE CRMP, BY E-MAILING CULTURALRESOURCES@AGDC.US, OR CALLING US AT: LISA PARKER (907) 330-6305 OR Toll-Free 855-277-4491.
+PLEASE TELL US IF YOU ARE INTERESTED IN PARTICIPATING IN CONSULTATION AND/OR PLANNING REGARDING CULTURAL RESOURCES IN YOUR AREA BY E-MAILING culturalresources-aklng@glenfarnecompanies.com, OR CALLING US AT: (907) 302-5073.